qirtaiba/speakup-email-petitions/readme.txt

 == Changelog ==

+= 2.4.2 =
+* Security update: all users are advised to update

 = 2.4.1 =
 * Added Return URL option for setting the page that users are redirected to from the email confirmation screen
 * Added Russian Localization (thanks to [Teplitsa](te-st.ru))